KEVINAMAYI/savelvue/README.md

 - Rename .env-example to .env
 - Add database details to the .env ( Make sure to create the dabase or you can create it during migration ).
-- Add a FRONT_END_URL in the env, it will be used to receive the account activation code and the password
+- Add a FRONT_END_URL in the env, it will be used to receive the account activation and password reset code
 - Run migration to migrate the tables

 ![Cloning the Project](/installation_files/auth_scaffold_3.PNG "Rename .env-example to .env").